hnryjmes/100-days-of-code/README.md

 1. DAY 46.
 More team project.
 Done the minimum viable product, a little CSS, some more database code, onto the remaining features.
 Working in a team is harder than expected, especially communicating and listening effectively! #100DaysOfCode

+1. DAY 47.
+Better day, better teamwork, despite a few personal struggles.
+Most of the basic user stories done, but still so much more left to go before this feels like a real app. #100DaysOfCode

 1.